lolofo/stage_4_gm/README.md

 ### Download the data

-To download the snli data the command line is the following :
+To download the snli and e-snli data the command line is the following :

 ```commandline
 python data_download.py
 ```

-This command line will create the *.cache* folder and will save the txt data from the snli library into it.
-This folder will be really important this is the location where we will have all our data.
-In these textual datas we have :

-- in the training set we have 550152 sentences
-- in the test set we have 10000 sentences

 ### Pytorch lightning training script